Everything You Need to Know About Venmo

 Venmo makes money the same way that other financial institutions rake in profits: by charging transaction fees.
 Depending on the way you use Venmo, the following fees may be assessed:

 - You are charged a 3% transaction fee if you send money with a credit card (debit cards, bank accounts, and Venmo balance transactions are not assessed as a fee).

 - You are charged a 1% fee for using the Instant Transfer feature to withdraw cash from Venmo, up to $10.00.

 Overall, Venmo has the potential to serve as a valuable tool when you need to send money instantly and virtually.
-It only takes a few minutes to set up your account and get rolling.
+Setting up your account and getting rolling takes a few minutes.

 Read about micro-investing and how to get started with our complete guide: Micro-Investing: What It Is, Why It’s for You and How to Start.